Concussion in Toddlers & Babies

 - Monitor your child: Most children will recover within 2-4 weeks and go back to their normal activities without the return of symptoms.
 Your child’s doctor can help decide when it is safe for them to return to their normal activities.
 If your child continues to have difficulties beyond one month, ask your doctor if you should meet with a concussion specialist.

-Ways to Prevent Head Injuries & Concussions
+Ways to Prevent Concussions & Head Injuries in Children

 Source: CDC Heads Up